Guntakal railway division

-Guntakal railway division is one of the six divisions of South Central Railway zone (SCR) of the Indian Railways.
+Guntakal railway division is one of the four divisions of South Coast Railway zone (SCoR) of the Indian Railways.
 The headquarters of the division is at Guntakal.
-This division is second in terms of route kilometres after Secunderabad railway division.

-Guntakal will be part of Visakhapatnam railway zone, as per the proposal in 2019.

 History

 Guntakal division was created in 1956 as a part of the Southern Railway zone.
-It was transferred to South Central Railway zone on 2 October 1977.
+It was transferred to South Central Railway zone on 2 October 1977 and to South Coast Railway zone in June 2026.

 Jurisdiction

 It covers the states of Andhra Pradesh, Karnataka and Tamil Nadu, Telangana.